Heidelberg District ToY

 Ms. Williamitis firmly believes that it is the responsibility of educators to prepare their students for a future of diversity, which demands the ability to learn and acquire new skills.
 She believes in equipping students with a "love of learning, an enthusiasm for acquiring new skills, and the ability to function and work fluidly in organizations that will demand interdependence of members who must cooperate and contribute to their goals."

-South Carolina/Fort Stewart/DoDDS Cuba District Teacher of The Year
+South Carolina/Fort Stewart/ DoDDS Cuba District

-Kessler ES, Educational Technologist
+Kessler ES, Educational Tech.

 Mr. Finley has 22 years of teaching experience.
 He has been teaching within DoDEA schools for 14 years.
 For the past nine years Mr. Finley has been the Educational Technologist at Kessler Elementary School at Fort Stewart, Georgia.
 He also was the ET for DoDEA schools in the Kaiserslautern District, Germany and the School Complex Computer Coordinator at Daegu American School, Korea.
 Prior to coming to DoDEA Mr. Finley taught 5th grade at Clarke Elementary School in Killeen, Texas.